 Myth 2: Humans are evolutionarily designed to eat meat

-If you take a look at dietary patterns of our closest relatives, the chimpanzees and other apes, you will soon realize that we were “designed” to eat mostly plants, with occasional small portions of animal products.
-Various vegetarian human cultures around the world have shown that we can do well without eating any meat at all, which is not surprising, considering our ancestors were mostly frugivores and only started to hunt out of necessity.
+If you take a look at dietary patterns of our closest relatives, the chimpanzees and other apes, you will soon realize that we were originally “designed” to eat mostly plants, with occasional small portions of animal products.
+Is this still the case?

 Myth 1: Humans need meat to survive / to get enough protein